Open-Speech-EkStep/performance-test-suite/README.md

 <br>

 ### Pre Requisites :
- - Install node on your machine <br>
+ - Install node on your MAC OS machine <br>
     run this command : `brew install node@16` <br>
     verify using this command ; `node --version` <br>